 What should I expect after a chemical peel?

-In addition, you should also avoid the use of topical exfoliants, or skin care products containing retinol, retin a, tretinoin, adapalene, tazarotene, benzoyl peroxide, glycolic acid or salicylic acid for 2 weeks after your chemical peel treatment.
+You should avoid heat or exercise immediately following a chemical peel.
+Due to the exfoliation, the skin is more sensitive, and heat exposure and exercise can cause discomfort, swelling, and skin irritation.
+In addition, you should also avoid the use of topical exfoliants or skincare products containing retinol, Retin-A, tretinoin, adapalene, tazarotene, benzoyl peroxide, glycolic acid, or salicylic acid for two weeks after your chemical peel treatment.

 What is the recovery from a chemical peel?

-What is the cost of a chemical peel?
+How much is a chemical peel?

 Are chemical peels safe?